FergusTSmith/MastersProject/README.md

 3) api -> trackerhunt -> node_modules.

 There are three solutions to remedy this and allow the program to work:
 1) The most simple solution is to download the complete application from my Github Repository.
-This can be found at: https://github.com/GooseAye/MastersProject
+This features all required folders and can be found at: https://github.com/GooseAye/MastersProject
 2) Navigate to the above described file paths on the command line, and enter the command "npm install", which should install all of the development dependencies.
 3) Download the above three folders directly from my Google Drive.